4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **#Software_Description:** A free-text description of this Software.
-This description should provide a detailed understanding of the algorithm and of the analysis parameters that were used, in order to guarantee interpretation and reproducibility.
+This description should provide a detailed understanding of the algorithm that was used, in order to guarantee interpretation and reproducibility.

+**#Software_Parameters:** A free-text description of the input parameters used for the specific analysis run performed using this Software.
+This description should provide sufficient details about the analysis parameters that were used, as to guarantee interpretation and reproducibility.
+Example include input paramenter used for assessing the precision of single molecule localization or drift correction in X, Y and Z.

 **#Software_Repository:** The URL of any repository or archive where the Software executable release can be obtained.